Blog Published: November 2021

 Solar might seem like a new cost at first, but when we look at this table, we see an opportunity to build energy equity (just like when you buy a house as an investment that can help build wealth over time).
 This table is from the quote of one of our customers who was installed in September 2021.

 The second column in the chart shows the yearly cost of utility bills this homeowner would be paying to the utility company.
 Due to inflation, these costs will continue to rise, and on top of basic inflation of costs, instability in the energy market can also increase prices.
-Citing hurricane damage to facilities and increase in demand, Xcel recently requested approval to increase electricity rates – they estimate a typical residential customer could see their cost jump up 14%.
+Citing hurricane damage to facilities and increase in demand, Xcel requested approval to increase electricity rates in 2021 – they estimated that a typical residential customer might see their cost jump up 14%.
 In addition to adding stability to your energy prices, homeowners with solar save more and reach their payback period sooner as electricity costs rise.